Best Portable Solar Panels in 2021

 In that case, you must know what type of connectors your camper solar panels have.
 Then, you can buy a compatible extension.

 This may not surprise you, but each manufacturer of portable solar systems has its idea of which connector is best.

 Just like they have their idea of how to program a solar controller.
 Let's hear it for industry standards!
 (LOL)

 Some of the more common solar wiring connectors include:

 Solar panel kit wiring connectors aren't something to lose sleep over.
 Worst-case scenario, you purchase the connectors needed and change them out.

 For most users of portable solar panels, what comes with the system is good enough.

 Solar Panel Extension Cables

-You can also move them and angle them to point directly towards the sun throughout the day, to maximize solar energy harvesting.
+Also, you can angle them to point directly towards the sun throughout the day, maximizing solar energy harvesting.